The Bankrate promise

 For example, the price of oil had been in a steady downtrend to around $70 per barrel after peaking at around $123 in June 2022.
 But oil hit a bottom in early December at around $70 and had been floating between there and $80 for much of the year, before bounding to $90 in recent months.

 How should rising rates impact your investing strategy?

-So instead of trying to find the right time to sell, buy-and-hold investors can use the market’s volatility to their advantage and then try to find the right time to add more.
+While short-term traders may be sweating rising rates and trying to time a recession, it’s vital to keep things in perspective.
+Instead of trying to find the right time to sell, buy-and-hold investors can use the market’s volatility to their advantage and then try to find the right time to add more.

 Downturns can be an attractive time to add to your portfolio at discounted prices.
 As investing legend Warren Buffett once said, “You pay a very high price in the stock market for a cheery consensus.”
 That is, stocks are cheaper when few agree that they’re an attractive investment.

 Interest rates rose fast in 2022 and 2023, and the big question right now is just how long they’ll stay there.
 Those investors with a long-term investing horizon may view it as an ideal time to pick up some quality investments at bargain prices.

 And if stock valuations plummet?
 Buffett has some wisdom for that situation, too: “Opportunities come infrequently.
 When it rains gold, put out the bucket, not the thimble.”